manueldevjour/manueldevjour/README.md

 <img src="https://github.com/manueldevjour/manueldevjour/blob/master/header.png?raw=true">

-- 😎 I'm a 24yo guy from Spain.
+- 😎 I'm a 25yo guy from Spain.

-- 🔭 Currently working in **Seville** as a remote Frontender
+- 🔭 Currently working in **Barcelona** as a Frontender

-- 🌱 I'm improving my skills on JavaScript and some of it's frameworks, such as React and Vue.
+- 🌱 I'm improving my skills on JavaScript and some of it's frameworks, such as React.

 - 😄 Pronouns: he/him.